httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 since [RFC3230] was published.
 The concept of "instance" has been superseded by `selected representation`.

 This document replaces [RFC3230].
+The changes described in the following paragraphs are intended to be semantically compatible with existing implementations where possible.

-The `Digest` and `Want-Digest` field definitions are updated to align with the terms and notational conventions in
+The `Digest` and `Want-Digest` field definitions are updated to align with the terms and notational conventions in {{SEMANTICS}}.

-{{SEMANTICS}}.
-Changes are intended to be semantically compatible with existing implementations but note that negotiation of `Content-MD5` is deprecated
-{{deprecate-contentMD5}}
-and has been replaced by `Content-Digest` negotiation via `Want-Content-Digest`.
+Negotiation of `Content-MD5` is deprecated and has been replaced by `Content-Digest` negotiation via `Want-Content-Digest`.

-`Digest` field parameters are obsoleted {{obsolete-parameters}}
+{{Sections 4.1.1 and 4.2 of RFC3230}} defined field parameters.
+This document obsoletes the usage of parameters with `Digest` because this feature has not been widely deployed and complicates field-value processing.
+[RFC3230] intended field parameters to provide a common way to attach additional information to a representation-data-digest.
+However, if parameters are used as an input to validate the checksum, an attacker could alter them to steer the validation behavior.
+A digest-algorithm can still be parameterized by defining its own way to encode parameters into the representation-data-digest, in such a way as to mitigate security risks related to its computation.

-and the algorithm table has been updated to reflect the current state of the art.
+The algorithm table has been updated to reflect the current state of the art, (see {{algorithms}}).

 ## Notational Conventions
 {::boilerplate bcp14}